elise-yz/cookie-clicker/README.md

 # cookie-clicker
 Website to play cookie clicker.
-Utilizes cookies to store your score.
+Utilizes express for backend, Oauth for login, and mySQL for score storage.